Evidence of (Generative) AI Biases in Strategic Decision Making: Patchwork, Misattention, and Pandering

 (Revise and Resubmit, Management Science)

-Tagline: We provide large-sample evidence for the importance of Data-Driven Decision Making practices for productivity in US manufacturing.
+Tagline: We provide large-sample causal evidence for the positive productivity effects of Data-Driven Decision Making practices in US manufacturing.

 Leadership Vacillation